Human resource management: Education

 The School of Industrial and Labor Relations at Cornell University was the world's first school for college-level study in HR.

 Some universities offer programs of study for human resources and related fields.
 The School of Industrial and Labor Relations at Cornell University was the world's first school for college-level study in HR.
 It currently offers education at the undergraduate, graduate, and professional levels, and it operates a joint degree program with the Samuel Curtis Johnson Graduate School of Management.
 In the United States of America, the Human Resources University trains federal employees.

 Many colleges and universities house departments and institutes related to the field, either within a business school or in another college.
 Most business schools offer courses in HR, often in their departments of management.
 In general, schools of human resources management offer education and research in the HRM field from diplomas to doctorate-level opportunities.
 The master's-level courses include MBA (HR), MM (HR), MHRM, MIR, etc. (See Master of Science in Human Resource Development for curriculum.)
 Various universities all over the world have taken up the responsibility of training human-resource managers and equipping them with interpersonal and intrapersonal skills so as to relate better at their places of work.
 As Human resource management field is continuously evolving due to technology advances of the Fourth Industrial Revolution, it is essential for universities and colleges to offer courses which are future oriented.

 Theory and research

-Ongoing research investigates the relationship between human research management and performance and includes organization studies, industrial and organizational psychology, organizational theory and management science.
+Ongoing research investigates the relationship between human resource management and performance and includes organization studies, industrial and organizational psychology, organizational theory and management science.

+ISO 30414 Human Resource Management Standard

+This standard is the first global standard for human capital reporting and assessment.

+It is stated in the introduction of the ISO 30414:2025 standard that, Human capital (HC) encompasses the collective knowledge, skills, and capabilities of an organization’s workforce, along with their profound influence on long-term performance and the attainment of competitive advantage through the optimization of organizational outcomes.

+Effective measurement and transparent reporting of human capital empower organizations to better identify and manage the risks and opportunities tied to their most vital asset — their people.
+Studies indicate that intangible assets, primarily driven by human capital, often account for more than 90% of an organization’s overall value.
+Conversely, organizations that fail to proactively manage their human capital risk undermining their ability to create sustainable, long-term value.